Madhya Pradesh: Education

 According to the 2011 census, Madhya Pradesh had a literacy rate of 69.32%.
 According to the 2009–10 figures, the state had 105,592 primary schools, 6,352 high schools, and 5,161 higher secondary schools.
 The state has 208 engineering and architecture colleges, 208 management institutes, and 12 medical colleges.

 The state is home to some of the premier scientific educational and research institutions of India including IIT Indore, IIM Indore, AIIMS Bhopal, NIT Bhopal, IISER Bhopal, SPA Bhopal, IIIT Jabalpur, IIIT Gwalior.

+Gajra Raja Medical College, Gwalior is the first and the oldest medical college in Madhya Pradesh that was established in 1946.